udexon/SMMP/GraphOrientedProgramming.md

 MVC frameworks can be considered as a type of GOP, but perhaps not conceived by their inventors with data or graph as the prime motivation.

- creates the system to do graph oriented programming, but too complicated, cannot be expressed in one line.

-Graph = data and code = homoiconic = unexplored

-I write one line of text at command line.
-Saved as a file.
-File name is one word.
-It is not a graph.
-Graph needs at least two keys, vertex name and edge name, no, node and subnode names, edge is unnamed.
-So filename is incomplete as graph unless marked by graph node json  gnjson gson

-node_X:
-subnode_Y: filename

-node_X can then be referred to by other nodes or programs.

-Graph code i.e. 5GL RPN is homoiconic.
-Without graph:code gcode and gson, cannot do graph oriented programming.

 Let us illustrate the complexity of GOP with a trivial example -- lodging a complaint.

 MVC programmers would set out to design a multi gigabytes MVC system together with state of the art SQL hardware to win the hearts of the customers.